- Doctors & Departments

 - Research & Innovation

 Broken bones (also called bone fractures) are a common injury in kids, teens and young adults usually caused by a fall or from sports.
+Broken bones are a common football injury, wrestling injury or ski/snowboarding injury.
 Most fractures occur in the bones on the upper part of the body, like the wrist, forearm and above the elbow (because when we fall, it's a natural instinct to reach out our hands in an attempt to break the fall).

 Younger kids' bones are more likely to bend than break completely because they're more pliable.
 As kids get older, their bones mature, making them more likely to break completely.